caseif/Argus/CODE_STYLE.md

 Do not use pointers if at all avoidable.
 References should be used in almost all cases.
-The exceptions to this are when interfacing with a C ABI which uses pointers (like C strings), and in collections of dynamically allocated objects (since references cannot be used as template parameters).
+The exceptions to this are when interfacing with a C ABI which uses pointers (like C strings), and in collections of dynamically allocated objects (since references generally cannot be used as element types).

 ### References